 As a director, Alan Taylor seems much more assured with the superheroics than Kenneth Branagh was, eventually mounting to a fine knockdown battle between various parties at the climax.
 There is also several big Star Wars (1977)-styled shootouts as the Dark Elves invade Asgard and where Thor and Loki conduct their breakout and escape.
 In these respects, Thor: The Dark World exceeds Thor much more satisfyingly.
 The other oddity about the film is that it plays the science-fictional interpretation of Norse mythology up far more than the first film did.
 This results in some decided eccentricities such as elves flying in spaceships to conduct a Star Wars-styled invasion of Asgard or the scientists trying to deal with the nine worlds of the Yggdrasil tree from Norse mythology in terms of inter-dimensional physics.
 There is a sequence near the start of the film where Natalie Portman and Kat Dennings investigate the inter-dimensional anomalies in an abandoned warehouse that feels almost like a live-action version of the Beyond segment of The Animatrix (2003).

 Thor: The Dark World works enjoyably well in terms of what you expect of a Thor film.
 On the other hand, the film never truly astounds.
-It feels more as though the writing team have shuffled around a series of what have started to become plot cliches from the Marvel Comics adaptations – an artefact with the capacity to destroy the universe and/or bring about the end of the world; massive superheroic battles breaking out; ordinary humans possessed by alien intelligence; aeons-old entities seeking vengeance and/or total destruction.
+It feels more as though the writing team have shuffled around a series of what have started to become plot cliches from the Marvel Comics adaptations – an artifact with the capacity to destroy the universe and/or bring about the end of the world; massive superheroic battles breaking out; ordinary humans possessed by alien intelligence; aeons-old entities seeking vengeance and/or total destruction.
 The Dark Elves seem uninteresting as villains.
 Though the Dark Elves have been a part of Marvel Comics canon since 1984 (loosely based on the elves of Norse mythology), the film seems to be straining to make elves seem menacing while avoided any association with Lord of the Rings or Santa Claus.
 Unfortunately, all they come out seeming like is generic science-fiction bad guys, not to mention look like cast-off copies of General Zod from Man of Steel (2013).
 Moreover, it leaves a fine actor like Christopher Eccleston unrecognisably buried beneath makeup.

 Thor: The Dark World is positioning itself for Phase 2 of the massive continuity alignment that various Marvel films are gearing up towards.
 [PLOT SPOILERS] We get various Easter Eggs thrown away, including a brief appearance from Chris Evans’s Captain America as one of the illusions that Loki adopts.
 There are two post-credits scenes, one with Jaime Alexander and Ray Stevenson going to visit The Collector (an uncredited Benicio Del Toro) with The Aether that ties up in terms of continuity to Guardians of the Galaxy (2014).
 There was also a sequel of sorts to the film in the Marvel Agents of S.H.I.E.L.D. episode The Well (2013), which showed the S.H.I.E.L.D. cleaning up in the aftermath.